 Over the years the porous surface of period tiles will allow dirt and moisture to penetrate, with protective waxes and sealants gradually breaking down.
 Whether you have uncovered stunning Victorian tiles beneath an old carpet or are simply looking to restore dull tiles to their former glory, the correct products will help you to remove residue and protect the surface.
 In this guide we take you through the steps required to restore your tiles and keep them in excellent condition.

 What are period tiles?

-Otherwise known as encaustic tiles, these patterned and unglazed ceramic floor tiles were popular during the Victorian and Edwardian eras.
-Early tiles were manufactured using clay, with later styles made using a cement and pigment mixture.
+Otherwise known as encaustic tiles, these patterned and unglazed ceramic floor tiles were popular during the Victorian and Edwardian eras, with early tiles manufactured using clay and later styles made using a cement and pigment mixture.
 These period tiles are known for their matt finish, with geometric styles that proved to be very popular within hallways and entrances.